Abhishekjha18/License-Metric/README.md

    - Flash the FP_SNS_DATALOG2 on the board if not already done.

    - Access the ST AIOT craft website for additional features and data analysis.

+   - Another way to run a project is , upload the mlc.jason of the project on deta_log window , and start logging the data, it will show you real time input as well as ouput of the mlc and it will store all this data in laptop/sd card as required.

 ### Usage of STAIOT DEMO